 Typically most health magazines and internet tutorials would tell you to do specific arm exercises to lose the fat on the upper arm and to “tone” your arms.
-These are just nonsense fitness articles written without any thought or understanding on the core problem.
+These are just nonsense fitness articles written without any thought or understanding of the core problem.

 The core problem is too high body fat levels and lack of muscle mass, possibly too high estrogen levels as well.
 So the solution will be to lower body fat and to increase muscle mass in the upper arm region.

 Unfortunately losing fat in the arms is not just a case of doing arm exercises.
 This is because there is no spot reduction.
-This of course means you have to lose overall fat mass to reduce the fat in your arms.
+This, of course, means you have to lose overall fat mass to reduce the fat in your arms.

 Depending on your genetics and hormonal status this can mean a significant loss of overall body fat before seeing significant results on your arms.
 You should think of this as a good thing.
-Losing overall body fat will make you much healthier and your will improve other problem areas at the same time.
+Losing overall body fat will make you much healthier and you will improve other problem areas at the same time.

-Unfortunately this means it takes a time span of several weeks at the least to start seeing significant results.
+Unfortunately, this means it takes a time span of several weeks at the least to start seeing significant results.
 Don’t buy into anyone selling quick fixes, there are none.
 Short of liposuction and cosmetic surgery of course, but those are unhealthy, risky and unnecessary.

 Your flabby arms probably took years to form so you have to accept the fact it’s going to take some time to get rid of them.
 There is also the possibility that you will be left with significant loose skin after losing the fat but that is not always the case.
 So lose the fat before thinking about corrective surgery.

 The other part of the equation that we can affect is muscle mass.
-Adding muscle mass will increase the density of your upper arm and fill out some of the lose skin that the lost fat will be freeing.
+Adding muscle mass will increase the density of your upper arm and fill out some of the loose skin that the lost fat will be freeing.

-Muscle mass requires high intensity strength training to have any significant results.
+Muscle mass requires high-intensity strength training to have any significant results.
 Anyone afraid of building bulging muscles and just wanting to “tone” their arm should forget that nonsense.

-Normal people who are not using steroids can not build large bulging muscles unless they have exceptionally good genetics for it combined with young age.
+Normal people who are not using steroids can not build large bulging muscles unless they have exceptionally good genetics for it combined with a young age.